Sonia KRIMI (France)

 As a result, the Alliance has become increasingly interested in this space.
 A discussion forum was set up in the mid-1990s through the Mediterranean Dialogue.
 Later, the 2010 Strategic Concept took into account the political and military developments on the Alliance’s southern flank.
 And since then, NATO has made significant progress.
 Within the Allied Joint Force Command Naples, the Southern Hub was established to boost vigilance and coordinate Allied maritime operations in the region.
 NATO also cooperates with other organisations there, such as the European Union and the African Union.
 Yet today, certain differences between Allies hamper NATO’s ability to develop a constant, clear and coherent strategy that would specify its role in tackling challenges and threats from the South.
 The emphasis put on increasing political consultations at the Brussels Summit last June and the upcoming revision of NATO's Strategic Concept offer an opportunity to strengthen NATO consensus on these issues.

-This draft report first presents the impact of the Mediterranean security landscape on Alliance security through three axes: the two areas under tension; transversal factors and challenges; and the role of external actors.
+This report first presents the impact of the Mediterranean security landscape on Alliance security through three axes: the two areas under tension; transversal factors and challenges; and the role of external actors.
 It then assesses the Allies’ role in promoting stability and security in the Mediterranean as part of the essential core tasks.
 Finally, it makes recommendations to strengthen NATO’s programmes, initiatives and partnerships in the Mediterranean in order to promote regional stability.